 Business Management Daily helps our readers with information on payroll processing and tips on timesheets that will help you to implement payroll programs that pay off.

-Q. Is it legal for my company to pay our hourly employees comp time instead of paying time-and-a-half for overtime worked?
+Q. I’ve heard conflicting answers: Is it legal for our company to pay our hourly employees comp time instead of paying time-and-a-half for overtime worked?

 Legislation recently introduced in Congress would require employers with 15 or more workers to provide at least seven days of paid sick leave per employee per year.
 The so-called “Healthy Families Act” would guarantee workers at least one paid hour off for every 30 hours worked.

 Q. We have a nonexempt salaried employee who normally works Monday through Friday.
 We pay her biweekly.
 She took a weeklong vacation, which normally would come out of her paid time off (PTO) bank.
 We had a customer emergency and called her into work on the Saturday of her vacation week.
 How should we pay her? ...